Rocky III

-Rocky III is a 1982 American sports drama film written, directed by, and starring Sylvester Stallone.
-The film is the sequel to Rocky II (1979) and the third installment in the Rocky film series.
-It also stars Talia Shire, Burt Young, Carl Weathers, and Burgess Meredith.
+Rocky III is a 1982 American sports drama film written and directed by, and starring Sylvester Stallone.
+The film is the sequel to Rocky II (1979) and the third installment in the Rocky franchise.
+It also stars Talia Shire, Burt Young, Carl Weathers and Burgess Meredith.
 In the film, Rocky Balboa (Stallone) faces stiff competition from Clubber Lang (Mr. T), a powerful new contender, and turns to his old adversary Apollo Creed (Weathers) to help him train.